 The Missouri State Board of Accountancy is charged with licensing CPAs in the state.
-Becoming a certified public accountant means meeting education, examination, and experience qualifications prior to licensure that include earning a bachelor’s degree at minimum and 150 semester hours of college credit before passing all four sections of the Uniform CPA Exam, and gaining a year of field experience.
+Becoming a certified public accountant means earning at least 150 semester hours of college credit in a bachelor’s degree program or higher, passing all four sections of the Uniform CPA Exam, and gaining a year of field experience.

 Job Trends for Accountants in Missouri

 Ten Fortune 500 companies are headquartered in Missouri, ranking the state within the top half of the country in terms of having the highest concentration of corporate offices for heavy hitters in a number of industries.
 Big business has always been home to accounting professionals like staff accountants, auditors, controllers, and management accountants.
 Some of the biggest names in business today are located here, including online mail order prescription provider Express Scripts, Medicaid managed care corporation Centene, and electrical equipment giant Emerson Electric.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Personal income tax service provider H&R Block has its world headquarters in Kansas City.
 Interestingly, it’s one of the leading employers of private accountants in the state, where they work as internal auditors and controllers to fulfill the corporation’s own accounting needs, while at the same time the company’s very business is built on employing tens of thousands of public accountants who work as tax preparers in the many H&R Block neighborhood locations worldwide.

 The Missouri Department of Economic Development expects the number of positions for accountants and auditors in the state to grow by 4.9% between 2018 and 2028.
 Through a combination of new job growth, natural job turnover, and retirements, the Department projects about 2,870 annual openings in this profession during this ten-year period leading up to 2028.